drawingjourney/drawingjourney.github.io/_posts/2016-06-07-bella-lo-interview.md

 I hope I can be that kind of inspiration to somebody, some day.
-I had a few friends who were very encouraging as well, so I definitely didn’t pull myself up by my bootstraps---I had a lot of help and encouragement along the way.
+I had a few friends who were very encouraging as well, so I definitely didn’t pull myself up by my bootstraps --- I had a lot of help and encouragement along the way.

 #Switching Careers